state-spaces/s4/README.md

 For users who would like to import a single file that has the self-contained S4 layer, a standalone version can be found at `src/models/sequence/ss/standalone/s4.py`.

-### Testing

-For testing, we frequently use synthetic datasets or the Permuted MNIST dataset.
-This can be run with `python -m train wandb=null pipeline=mnist model=s4`, which should get to around 90% after 1 epoch which takes 2-4 minutes depending on GPU.

 ### Long Range Arena (LRA)